David-Haim/concurrencpp/README.md

     /*
         Cancels this timer.
         After this call, the associated timer_queue will not schedule *this to run again and *this becomes empty.
         Scheduled, but not yet executed tasks are cancelled.
         Ongoing tasks are uneffected.
         This method has no effect if *this is empty or the associated timer_queue has already expired.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
     */
     void cancel();